armi3/data-structures/README.md

 # Data structures
-This is a collection of implementations I did for my Data Structures Course.
+This is a collection of implementations I did for my university data structures course.
 Each exercise has testing, profiling, a demo recording and some useful resources.
 Java, C and Python were used.

 # Table of contents
 1. [Exercise 1 🧮](#exercise-1-)